 Suzanne has extensive experience working with investors and understands the financial implications and the mastery required to ‘manage the numbers’; she has specialised in Niche positioning - sales and marketing throughout her career; and is a strong people manager with a focus on building excellence in teams.
 Often in an SME or start up environment cash is key and leveraging more with less is a key critical skill which she possesses.

-In summary, Suzanne helps and supports the development of her clients businesses in East Anglia quickly and providing measureable results whilst having fun.
+In summary, Suzanne helps and supports the development of her clients businesses in East Anglia quickly and providing measurable results whilst having fun.

 About the Identity of Coaching